EXPRESSCLUSTER/ScheduleMirroring/2nodeWinMd_X33.md

 1. On WebManager, right click Schedule Mirroring target md resource and select "Details".
 1. Click Primary Server icon and make it GREEN.
 (Disk Copy will be executed.)
 1. Click Execute and close.
-	- **Note** After this step, Mirroring from Secondary Server to Primary Server will occur.
+	- **Note:** After this step, Mirroring from Secondary Server to Primary Server will occur.

 ### Failback
 #### On Primary Server